tianw52/Supervised-Learning-on-Classification/README.md

 ## Side Notes
 - This was a team project (team of 3)
-- Code need further organization
+- Code need further clean up